Lufthansa suspends 7,100 flights in March, including to Israel

 Lufthansa also said bit.ly/2IkWz3x it will suspend all flights to Israel, starting on Sunday, until March 28.

-Israel on Wednesday ordered travelers arriving from Germany, France, Spain, Austria and Switzerland to go into home quarantine over coronavirus concerns.
+Israel on Wednesday ordered travellers arriving from Germany, France, Spain, Austria and Switzerland to go into home quarantine over coronavirus concerns.